SelectHealth Grievance and Appeals

-WHAT IS THE DIFFERENCE BETWEEN A "STANDARD" AND AN "EXPEDITED" ACTION APPEAL FOR MEDICAL CARE?
+WHAT IS THE DIFFERENCE BETWEEN A "STANDARD" AND AN "EXPEDITED" APPEAL FOR MEDICAL CARE?

-If you or your provider feels that taking the time for a standard action appeal could result in a serious problem to your health or life, you may ask for an expedited review of your appeal of the action.
-We will respond to you within 2 business days after we receive all necessary information but no later than 3 business days of receiving your appeal request.
+If you or your provider feels that taking the time for a standard appeal could result in a serious problem to your health or life, you may ask for an expedited review of your appeal of the adverse benefit determination.
+We will respond to you within 72 hours of receiving your appeal request.
 The review period may be extended up to 14 days if you request an extension or if we need more information and the delay is in your best interest.
+The plan will make all reasonable efforts to give prompt oral notice of an extension and written notice within 2 calendar days.
 A decision about whether we will cover medical care can be a "standard decision" that is made within the standard time frame of 30 calendar days of receipt of the appeal request.